tarantool/doc/doc/book/box/indexes.rst

 ********************************************************************************

 Bitset is a bit mask.
 You should use it when you need to search by bit masks.
-This can be, for example, storing a vector of attributes and search by these attributes.
+This can be, for example, storing a vector of attributes and searching by these attributes.

 **Example 1:**

-The following script shows creation and search with a BITSET index.
+The following script shows creating and searching with a BITSET index.
 Notice that BITSET cannot be unique, so first a primary-key index is created, and bit values are entered as hexadecimal literals for easier reading.